 - delimit, prepare and accomplish solutions of coastal and marine problem complexes using LITTORAL PROCESSES FM and MIKE21 FM

 - critical model evaluation

-- necessary basic skills to use other models within the DHI model complex such as MIKE3
+- necessary basic skills to use other models within the DHI model complex

 Analyse, assess and apply results, methods, theory and data in connection with numerical modelling in coastal, estuarine and marine environments.

-Please see Absalon course page.
+Please see absalon course page for details.